cis-famu/oer-assignment-oer-group-3/Chapter-3.md

 * If certain conditions are not met in a program, the program can be terminated using the assert function.

 ## Key Terms
+1. **if Statement:**
+   * Definition: A selection control structure that executes a block of code if a specified condition is true.
+2. **else Statement:**
+   * Definition: Part of the selection control structure that provides an alternative block of code to execute when the condition in the corresponding if statement is false.
+3. **Condition**:
+   * Definition: An expression that evaluates to either true or false, influencing the execution path in a program.
+4. **int**:
+   * Definition: A fundamental data type in C++ representing integer values (whole numbers without a fractional part).
+5. **bool**:
+   * Definition: A fundamental data type in C++ representing Boolean values, i.e., either true or false.
 ## References
 C++ Programming: From Problem Analysis to Program Design by D.S.
 Malik